-Several technological features make the EXP 6 an outstanding on-road camper.
+Several technological features make the EXP 6 a great on-road camper.
 For example, leveling is done with a touch of a button.
 Not only does it level automatically, but it will also adjust its height depending on the terrain.

-Inside is a touch screen that allows you to control lights, suspension, etc. You can also control those settings from a smartphone app, and you can pre-save your settings as well.
+Inside is a touch screen that allows you to control lights, suspension, etc. You can also manage those settings from a smartphone app, and you can pre-save your settings as well.

 Bruder EXP 6 Videos

-This expedition camper is expensive, starting at $180,000 but for those who are passionate about their outdoor adventures and have the money to plunk down on one of the best expedition campers on the market, the Bruder EXP6 is well worth the price.
+This expedition camper is expensive, starting at $180,000.
+Still, for those who are passionate about their outdoor adventures and have the money to plunk down on one of the best expedition campers on the market, the Bruder EXP6 is well worth the price.

 Black Series Campers

-Black Series Campers is a family-owned Australian company with 10 years of experience.
+Black Series Campers is a family-owned Australian company with ten years of experience.
 Their slogan “Camping is better off-grid” perfectly describes their line-up of off-road campers.

 The HQ12 is a very capable all-terrain camper equipped with a kitchen, toilet, and shower.
-It has a sleeping capacity of 4 which is surprising for a camper this size.
+It has a sleeping capacity of 4, which is surprising for a trailer this size.

 The suspension on the HQ12 is custom-designed by Black Series engineers.
 It’s built to allow each wheel to move independently.
-What this will give you is a smoother, more stable ride on the road or off the road.
+This will give you a smoother, more stable ride on the road or off the road.

 A polybock hitch allows a full 360-degrees of rotation, allowing you to tackle just about any terrain.
 This is just one of many features of the HQ12.